Travel Guide Customize Your Trip

 Honey hunters from Nepal

-Wild Honey is collected from the wild bee colonies Apis Laboriosa found within the isolated forest in the Himalayan mountains of Nepal.
-The world’s largest honey bee, Apis laboriosa (the giant Himalayan honey bee) may be a wild bee and makes it combs cliff overhangs on the Rockies.
+People collect wild honey from the feral bee colonies Apis Laboriosa.
+It lives within the isolated forest in the Himalayan mountains of Nepal.
+The world’s largest honey bee, Apis Laboriosa (the giant Himalayan honey bee), maybe a wild bee.
+It makes its comb cliff overhangs on the Rockies.

-Within the foothills of the Nepal Himalaya lives a brave tribe of Gurung people that risk their lives climbing up cliffs to reap honey from one of the most important and most dangerous honey bees within the world.
-This tradition is followed by locals for many years and holds great religious and cultural importance to the people that live here.
+Within the foothills of the Nepal Himalaya lives a brave tribe of Gurung people.
+They risk their lives climbing up cliffs to reap honey from one of the most dangerous honey bees in the world.
+The locals have been following this tradition for many years.
+It holds great religious and cultural importance to the people here.

-A honey hunter of Nepal Honey hunting the honey within the cliffs or the rocks.
-Most of these hunters are farmers, cultivating rice, corn, and vegetables for his or her own use.
-According to the local people, about 200 years ago, two tribes of Gurung and Ghale people left Tibet and settled in the Lamjung honey hunting site. from that time the locals start to collect wild honey from the steep cliffs and commenced trading it.
+A Nepali honey hunter hunts honey within the cliffs or rocks.
+Most of these hunters are farmers, cultivating rice, corn, and vegetables for their use.
+According to the local people, about 200 years ago, two tribes of Gurung and Ghale people left Tibet.
+They then settled in the Lamjung’s honey hunting site.

-First, they prepared the ropes made from braided strips of bamboo.
-Some hunters made the ladder, which is comprised of those ropes, and others stay down to collect the honey.
-According to the honey hunters the highest quality in May and June.
+From then, the locals started collecting wild honey from the cliffs and trading it.
+First, they prepared ropes made from braided strips of bamboo.
+Some hunters made the ladders from those ropes, and others stayed down to collect the honey.
+According to the honey hunters, the highest quality is in May and June.

 The honeybees usually made their beehives on gigantic cliffs in the Jungle.
-They collect nectar from poisonous flowers within the jungle which make the real organic honey.
-The hunters first do the pray and respect the spirits of the forest.
-They also perform a ceremony to placate the cliff gods.
-They firest offer flowers, fruit, and rice, and pray to the spirits for a secure hunt.
+They collect nectar from poisonous Jungle flowers, making natural organic honey.
+The hunters first pray and respect the spirits of the forest.
+They also perform a ceremony to appease the cliff gods.
+They preferably offer flowers, fruit, and rice and pray to the spirits for a secure hunt.

 What to pack for Nepal honey hunting

-Mad Honey Hunting in Nepal is an easy and short tour, so you can pack your belongings in your day pack. below is the idea of what to take.
+Mad Honey Hunting in Nepal is an easy and short tour, so you can pack your belongings in your daypack.
+Below is an idea of what to take.

 • Trekking boot